oliverklee/ext-seminars/Documentation/UsersManual/ListOfAvailableRecordTypes/Index.rst

          organizer

    c
-         These records contain the sender for the thank-you e-mail sent to the attendees upon registration.
-In addition, registration notifications are sent to this e-mail address.
+         These records contain the sender for the thank-you email sent to the attendees upon registration.
+In addition, registration notifications are sent to this email address.

 .. container:: table-row